Graduate Application Assistance Program (GAAP)

 Ally Detre

-Ally is a first-year MS student working with Dr. Daniel McGrath in the Cryospheric Sciences Research Group.
-She is planning on studying and evaluating changes in seasonal snowpack by utilizing various remote sensing methodologies.
+Ally is a second-year MS student working with Dr. Daniel McGrath in the Cryospheric Sciences Research Group.
+She is studying snowmelt development and timing in the western U.S. by utilizing various remote sensing methodologies, existing meteorological station networks, and field observations.
 In her free time, she enjoys reading, skiing, running, and listening to new music.

 Connor Mertz (he/him)